ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/column-definitions/index.md

 ## Declarative Columns

-If you're using either Angular (`ag-grid-column`) or React (`AgGridColumn`) you additionally have the option to declare your column definitions declaratively; please refer to the [Angular](../angular-markup/) and [React](../react-column-configuration/) documentation for more information.
+If you're using either Angular (`ag-grid-column`) or React (`AgGridColumn`) you additionally have the option to declare your column definitions declaratively.

 ## Custom Column Types {#default-column-definitions}